shayko18/CarND-Traffic-Sign-Classifier-Project/writeup.md

 In the 4th code cell we simply plot one image from the training set with its sign index just to get some feel for the problem we are dealing with.
-We see an example of the original image, the image after preprocessing and a "fake" image from this preprocessed image
+We see an example of the original image, the image after preprocessing and a "fake" image from this preprocessed image.
+Here is the random sign we plot (we got "No Entry"):

 ![alt text][image1]